-This article is one of 1900-plus "Law Review" articles available at www.roa.org/lawcenter.
+This article is one of 2,200-plus "Law Review" articles available at www.roa.org/lawcenter.
 The Reserve Officers Association, now doing business as the Reserve Organization of America (ROA), initiated this column in 1997.
-New articles are added each month.
+We add new articles each month.